Stinger Resources Announces Positive Annual General Meeting Results

 With strong voter participation, shareholders of the Corporation overwhelmingly approved all matters described in the Corporation's Notice of Meeting and Management Information Circular dated November 9, 2023 ("Circular"), being:

-- the election of Darren Blaney, Robert Edwards, Dennis Edwards, Jeremy Gibb, and Sean Pownall as directors of the Corporation for the ensuing year;
+The election of Darren Blaney, Robert Edwards, Dennis Edwards, Tobin Wood, and Sean Pownall as directors of the Corporation for the ensuing year;

 Darren Blaney, Chief Executive Officer, stated: "We appreciate the support that our shareholders have given us through tough markets, and with gold looking to strengthen, we are looking forward to a promising 2024.
 We have some exceptional properties in excellent jurisdictions and are anxious to uncover the potential they contain."